 An Audit Committee has been established to assist the Board with the discharge of its responsibilities in relation to internal and external audits and controls.
 The Audit Committee will normally meet at least three times a year.
-The Audit Committee is chaired by Martin Pengelley and its other members are George Elliott and Max Thowless-Reeves.
+The Audit Committee is chaired by Vikki Macleod and its other members are Max Thowless-Reeves and George Elliott.
 The Chief Financial Officer, Chief Executive Officer and other senior management attend meetings by invitation and the Committee also meets the external auditors without management present.
-Martin Pengelley, as chair of the Audit Committee has recent and relevant financial experience.
+Vikki Macleod, as chair of the Audit Committee has recent and relevant financial experience.

 The Level and Components of Remuneration

 “Executive Directors’ remuneration should be designed to promote the long-term success of the company.
 Performance-related elements should be transparent, stretching and rigorously applied.”